Sainz Wins Australian GP In Ferrari 1-2 As Verstappen Fails To Finish - UrduPoint

 But while Verstappen was favoured to win, the Ferraris had proved highly competitive in practice and qualifying on the fast and flowing Albert Park track.

-Of course it wasn't easy physically, but I was lucky I was more or less on my own out there and I could manage my pace."

-On a fine day, Oscar Piastri in the other McLaren was fourth ahead of Sergio Perez in the second Red Bull.
+Oscar Piastri in the other McLaren was fourth ahead of Red Bull's Sergio Perez.
 Fernando Alonso was sixth ahead of Aston Martin teammate Lance Stroll.

 RB's Yuki Tsunoda was eighth, with Haas pair Nico Hulkenburg and Kevin Magnussen rounding out the top 10.